soyapo/Sixth-Assignment-Advanced-Multithreading/README.md

 ## Introduction
 Welcome to your Sixth Advanced Programming (AP) Assignment.
 This project is divided into two main sections:

 1. **Theoretical Questions**: This section is designed to deepen your understanding of advanced multithreading concepts in Java.
-You'll have to analyze one code block and answer questions about them.
+You'll have to analyze one code block and answer questions about it.

 2. **Practical Questions**: In this section, you'll get hands-on experience with multithreading in Java.
 Your code will be manually checked to ensure you've implemented the tasks using multithreading.